Joe Kinney (baseball)

 Joseph A. Kinney III is an American baseball coach and former outfielder.
-He played college baseball at Lehigh for coach Stan Schultz from 1985 to 1988.
+He played college baseball at Lehigh for coach Stan Schultz from 1985–1988.
 He then served as the head coach of the Lafayette Leopards (2000–2020).

 Playing career

 Raised in Maplewood, New Jersey, Kinney attended Columbia High School, where he played baseball and football before graduating in 1984.
 Upon graduation from high school, Kinney enrolled at Lehigh University and majored in economics.

 As a freshman at Lehigh University in 1985, Kinney had a .332 batting average, a .402 on-base percentage (OBP) and a .441 SLG.

 As a sophomore in 1986, Kinney batted .274 with a .387 SLG, 2 home run, and 6 RBIs.

 In the 1987 season as a junior, Kinney hit 2 home runs and had 10 hits.

 Kinney served as a team captain as a senior.

 Coaching career

 On September 19, 1999, Kinney was named the head coach of the Lafayette Leopards baseball program.

 Kinney's 2007 team won the Patriot League as well as the 2007 Patriot League baseball tournament, the team's first NCAA Regional berth since 1990.

 Kinney announced the fall of 2019, that the 2020 season would be his last before retiring.